mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 # Creating custom detectors in Mastodon.

 In this developer tutorial we will introduce how to create your own detectors in Mastodon.
 Detectors are special Mastodon plugins that are used to detect objects of interest, typically cells, in an image.
-They will be used subsequently for linking and analysis, building cell trajectories and linages.
+They will be used subsequently for linking and analysis, building cell trajectories and lineages.
 Mastodon is like  [TrackMate](https://imagej.net/plugins/trackmate/) and can be extended with new detectors and linkers by third-parties.
 It can serve as a platform for you to deploy a novel detection algorithm and benefit from the existing visualization, analysis and IO facilities of Mastodon.